Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

-which is a relaxation of mean square error, where the expectation is over randomness in \tr\, and \te.
-Two aspects of our problem necessitate this norm: (i) given the $(2,\infty)$ data cleaning guarantee in Theorem~\ref{theorem:cov}, this is the best we can do; and (ii) for i.n.i.d. data, a population risk is otherwise not well defined.\footnote{Interestingly, even with i.i.d. data, (i) necessitates this norm.} Since the estimator $\hgamma$ does not involve cleaning \te, this result is our desired theory of implicit data cleaning.
+The norm of convergence is $ \Rc(\hgamma)=\E\left[\frac{1}{m}\sum_{i\in \te}\{\hgamma(D_i,Z_{i,\cdot})-\gamma_0(D_i,X_{i,\cdot})\}^2\right], $ a relaxation of mean square error, where the expectation is over randomness in \tr\, and \te.
+Two aspects of our problem necessitate this norm: (i) given the on-average data cleaning guarantee in Theorem~\ref{theorem:cov}, this is the best we can do; and (ii) for i.n.i.d. data, a population risk is otherwise not well defined.\footnote{Interestingly, even with i.i.d. data, (i) necessitates this norm.} Since the estimator $\hgamma$ does not involve cleaning \te, Theorem~\ref{theorem:fast_rate} provides the theory of implicit data cleaning.
 The bound requires both $m$ and $p$ to increase, $p \ll m^2$, and $\rho_{\min}\gg p^{-1/2}\vee m^{-1/2} \vee \Delta_E$.
 For the bound to be meaningful, $(r,\Delta_E)$ must be simultaneously well behaved and the corruption dependence must be weak.
-Finally, the bound includes the nonlinear approximation error $\Delta_{\phi}$ and the size of the theoretical device $\|\beta^*\|_1$. $\|\beta^*\|_1$ is well behaved if $\beta^*$ is approximately sparse.
+Finally, the bound includes the nonlinear approximation error $\Delta_{\phi}$ and the size of the theoretical device $\|\beta^*\|_1$, which is well behaved if $\beta^*$ is approximately sparse.
 In summary, we keep track of the low rank approximation error $\Delta_E$ and the nonlinear sparse approximation error $\Delta_\phi$.
 To deal with $\Delta_E$, we demonstrate that nonlinear factor models admit low rank approximation below.
-Due to our doubly robust approach, inference for the causal parameter $\theta_0$ is robust to non-vanishing $\Delta_{\phi}$---a discussion we revisit later.
+Due to our doubly robust approach, estimation of the causal parameter $\theta_0$ is robust to non-vanishing $\Delta_{\phi}$---a discussion we revisit later.